-Melton City Council is committed to upholding the Child Safe Standards at all times, to ensure children's safety and welfare.
+Melton City Council is committed to upholding the Child Safe Standards and alignment with the National Principles for Child Safe Organisations, to ensure children's safety and welfare.
 The policy explains Council's commitment, and the procedure provides details of how the Child Safe Standards will be applied at Council.